 - Combine dates and hot water.
 Let sit for 5 minutes, then puree in a food processor to achieve a paste.

 - Pit avocados and remove flesh from skin.
+Place in food processor with date paste.

 - Add cocoa, vanilla and salt to food processor and puree.
 If the frosting is too thick, it can be thinned with a drizzle of unsweetened almond milk.